-Canada has a comprehensive climate plan to fight climate change:
+Canada has a comprehensive plan to fight climate change:

-- Canada’s first ever national climate plan, signed by all of our provinces and territories and will help Canada meet or exceed our Paris climate commitments.
+- Canada’s first ever national climate plan, signed by all of our provinces and territories and in collaboration with Indigenous peoples will help Canada meet or exceed our Paris climate commitments.

 - Canada’s national plan will put a price on carbon: